dorianzgraggen/klanglandschaft/README.md

 This will download a lot of data from the [Federal Office of Topography](https://www.swisstopo.admin.ch/).
 You need about 75GB of available disk space.

 It then creates multiple tile maps for every square kilometer.
-You can serve this tiles locally by running `npm run serve`.
+You can serve these tiles locally by running `npm run serve`.
 To make the frontend fetch the tiles locally, run the dev server using `npm run dev:local`

 ## License